 |

-Making an insect killing
+Making an insect killing jar

-Killing jars are used to
+Killing jars are used to kill insect

-to put it in a freezer overnight.
-Freezing preserves
+in a freezer overnight.
+Freezing preserves colors

-are out in the field, with no freezer handy, the next
+out in the field, with no freezer handy, the next

 best way is to use a killing jar.

-Wrap a wide-mouth glass
+Wrap a wide-mouth glass jar (~8 oz) in

-jar (~8 oz) in clear packing tape so if the glass
+clear packing tape so if the glass breaks it won't

-tight-sealing lid.
-Mix up some Plaster-of-Paris
+Mix up some Plaster-of-Paris (available from paint

-to be periodically recharged with ethyl acetate.
+jar will need to be periodically recharged with

 |